seth586/guides/FreeNAS/bitcoin/README.md

 ### Assumptions
 I am assuming you know your way around your router.
 My example router is a Linksys WRT1900ACv1 running OpenWRT.
 Your router configuration user interface may be different than explained here.

-Lets also assume that you installed FreeNAS on your home server (Version 11.2), navigated the [FreeNAS forums](http://forums.freenas.org/index.php), read the [FreeNAS documentation](https://www.ixsystems.com/documentation/freenas/), and set up a ZFS volume.
-Make sure you set up your SMART test, scrub schedule and email alerts!
+Lets also assume that you installed TrueNAS on your home server (Version 11.2), navigated the [TrueNAS forums](https://www.truenas.com/community/), read the [TrueNAS documentation](https://www.ixsystems.com/documentation/freenas/), and set up a ZFS volume.
+Make sure you set up your SMART test, scrub schedule, email alerts, and UPS shutdown at low battery level!

 Within this guide, any time a command line is represented by a single `#` hash, that represents the command line as root user inside your bitcoin jail.
 Any commands outside this definition are represented by their full path, which may differ from what you see see based on how you named your server.
 Hopefully the guide is clear enough.
 If not, PLEASE reach out to me!